 Armstrong made history on 20 July, 1969 when he stepped from the Apollo 11's Lunar Module onto the face of the Moon, infamously stating, "One small step for man, one giant leap for mankind".

-He was followed by his fellow astronaut Buzz Aldrin, and together the pair spent three hours exploring the Moon's surface, opening up a new dawn in space travel and pioneering the way for further Moon landings.
+He was followed by his fellow astronaut Buzz Aldrin, and together the pair spent three hours exploring the Moon's surface, signalling a new dawn in space travel and pioneering the way for further Moon landings.

 Armstrong got his taste for air travel as a young boy, and he went on to fly fighter jets during the 1950s Korean War before joining the U.S. space program in 1962.